 Part 2: Link the List Page to the Detail Page

 Now, we need to make each item in our post list clickable.
-When a user clicks, we need to send them to thepost-detail
+When a user clicks, we need to send them to thepost-detail page and tell that page which post to load.

-We do this by passing the post’s unique id
+We do this by passing the post’s unique id in the URL.

 1. Select the List Item Container